jonathanjf/jonathanjf/README.md

 ###

-<p align="left">✨ Creating bugs since 2021<br>📚 I have been creating web applications since 2021, using javascript and a little of java, and now i'm pratice my backend skills with java and spring framework.<br
+<p align="left">✨ Creating bugs since 2021<br>📚 I have been creating web applications since 2021, using javascript ( Vanilla, React.js, Node.js ) and a little of java, and now i'm focused in backend technologies like Java with Spring Framework.<br

+Im Avaiable for fullstack and backend oportunities.

 ###